Within this section, you will find information relating to the changes that have been implemented in response to the current national health crisis:

 Whilst we hope that your child does not have to self-isolate, and that we avoid any closure or partial closure during term time, it is important we have a comprehensive plan in place for all possibilities.

 We have produced a Remote Learning Policy in order to provide greater clarity of this new provision.
 The policy can be found via the hyperlink below this statement.

 USEFUL ICT LINKS

 TRANSITION AND WELLBEING

-At Turners Hill CofE Primary School we recognise that children’s experiences during the past weeks of the Covid 19 Lockdown will have been different and varied and that each child, to a greater or lesser degree, will have experienced pressures that have been placed on families during this time including financial, health and well-being.
-At Turners Hill CE School we believe it is important to recognise this and to put children’s well-being at the centre of our planned, transitional return to school.
+At Turners Hill CofE Primary School we recognise that children’s experiences during the Covid 19 Lockdown will have been different and varied and that each child, to a greater or lesser degree, will have experienced pressures that have been placed on families during this time including financial, health and well-being.
+At Turners Hill CE School we believe it is important to recognise this and to put children’s well-being at the centre of our planned return to school.
 We believe that it is by working together as a school community that we will find effective solutions to ensure that the needs of our children are met.